originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2026-04-27-10-years-of-code-smell-the-missing-review.markdown

 In this post, I explain a bit about the aftermath of the project, some conclusions I reached regarding its implementation, my thoughts on the engineering process, and recommend some further software engineering reading material if you are into that kind of stuff.

-# Professionalism and the hostility of the internet
+# Professionalism and the hostility of the interweb

 Besides the awful code in Spanish, the whole UI was also in Spanish, because well, I didn't think that english speaking people would be interested.
 This was only intended to be used by my Spanish-speaking friends and no one else, so when a guy (who previously blocked me for asking him some stuff about Steam profile backgrounds he designed, mind you) asked me if we could work on translating the program together, I was taken aback.
 Unfortunately, I had to decline as I lost the source code back then, but something I made was useful enough for other people outside my circle to want to use it.
 I had never had that happen before; it was a nice feeling for sure.